 Semantics aside, this means unless your state has its own mandate/fee, you won’t owe the fee for not having coverage in 2019 and beyond.
 Of course, this also means that there will be a lack of incentive to get health insurance and a lack of income for the government to balance the cost of the ACA.

 States considering a mandate for the future: Connecticut, Hawaii, Maryland, Minnesota, and Washington.

 NOTE: State mandates are subject to change, please make sure you understand your responsibilities as a taxpayer before choosing to enroll or not.

-Bottomline: The mandate is still in effect, there is just no penalty for not complying in 2019 forward unless your state has its own mandate.
+Bottomline: The mandate is still in effect, there is just no penalty for not complying for 2019 forward unless your state has its own mandate.

 FACT: The change to the mandate was part of the tax reform bill signed into law by President Trump on Dec.
 22, 2017.
 The change essentially repeals the ACA’s individual shared responsibility provision on a federal.